 Evidence

 Course Code LAWF 3920 Section Number 01

 Instructor Dr Chris Hunt

 Course is open to 2L Course is required

 Semester winter Credits 3

 Days and Times Monday and Wednesd ay at 1:00 to 2:20 p.m.

-Assessment Method 100% 3-hour open-boo ok final exam
+Assessment Method 100% 3-hour open-boo k final exam

-Materials Stewart et al, Evidence: A Canadian Casebook, 5th edn
+Materials Stewart et al, Evidence : A Canadian Casebook, 5th edn

-iviateriais (Toronto: Emond Mont tgomery, 2020)
+iviateriais (Toronto: Emond Mont gomery, 2020)

 Calendar Description This course is an examination of the fundamental concepts of evidence law, including the traditional rules as compared to the emerging principled approach, and such core and primary topics as the adversary system; relevance and discretionary exclusion; privilege; burdens of proof; character evidence; judicial notice; competence and compellability; examination of witnesses; hearsay; and opinion evidence.

 Other Information

 Truth and Rebuilding Canadian Indigenous Legal Relations (TRC)

 Course Code LAWF 3890 Section Number 01

 Instructor Professor Nicole Schab us

 Course is open to 2L Course is required

 Semester fall or winter Credits 3

-Days and Times Wednesday at 2:30 to !
-5:20 p.m.
+Days and Times Wednesday at 2:30 to 5 5:20 p.m.

-20% class participation

-Assessment Method 50% analytical paper
+Assessment Method 30% class participation and assignment 45% analytical/legal problem paper 25% solution/self-actualization piece

-30% solution/self-actua alization paper

-Nicole Schabus, Implen nenting Truth and Recon ciliation Commission

-Materials Calls to Action: https:// implementingtrc.pressb ooks.tru.ca

-or the TRU library.
+Materials provided through Moo dle

-Calendar Description Other materials are provided through Moodle or the TRU library.
-The course focuses on the substantive elements of the law-school specific TRC Call to Action #28, especially Indigenous Laws, Crown-Aboriginal relations, Treaties and Aboriginal Rights.
+Calendar Description The course focuses on the substantive elements of the law-school specific TRC Call to Action #28, especially Indigenous Laws, Crown-Aboriginal relations, Treaties and Aboriginal Rights.
 To ground the learning on Indigenous Laws, land-based learning will be a central experiential learning element of the course.
 The course also elaborates on the history and legacy of residential school building and the colonial foundations of the legal system.
 The course will build on indigenous teachings and include skill-based training in intercultural competence, anti-racism, human rights and conflict resolution.
 In addition, it will integrate the international element of TRC Call to Action #28.
-It refers to the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and the course will further introduce other international legal obligations that Canada is bound by in regard to Indigenous Peoples.
+It refers to the UN Declaration on the Rights of Indigenous Peoples (UNDRIP) and the course will further introduce other international legal obligations that Canada is bound by in

+Other Information regard to Indigenous Po

+Business Associations

+Course Code LAWF 3800 Section Number 01

+Instructor Dr Charis Kamphuis

+Course is open to 2L or 3L Course is required

+Semester fall or winter Credits 3

+Days and Times Tuesday and Thursday at 11:30 a.m. to 12:50 p .m.

+Assessment Method TBC

+Materials TBC

+Calendar Description This course is a detailed survey of the common forms of business organization, including the law of agency, partnerships, limited partnerships, and societies and corporations, with a focus on the corporation and the rights and responsibilities of shareholders and directors.

 Other Information

-Business Associations Course Code LAWF 3800 Section Number 01 Instructor Dr Krish Maharaj Course is open to 2L or 3L Course is required Semester fall or winter Credits 3 Days and Times 1 at 11:30 a.m. to 12:50 p ay at 2:30 to 3:50 p.m. (, , Assessment Method 100% 3-hour final exan n Materials J Anthony VanDuzer, The Law of Partnerships and Corporations , 4th edn (Irwin Law, 2018) is available online from the TRU Library Calendar Description This course is a detailed survey of the common forms of business organization, including the law of agency, partnerships, limited partnerships, and societies and corporations, with a focus on the corporation and the rights and responsibilities of shareholders and directors.
-Other Information By the end of this course, students should be able to describe the key attributes of the forms of business organization covered in the course and the respective advantages and disadvantages of these forms.
-Students should also understand the respective rights and responsibilities of management and ownership, and the fundamentals of corporate governance.